 Screen addiction in children: Does your child fit this description?

 Hi everyone, screen time and issues related to technology dependency have long been matters of concern in the 4 corners of the world, and most of the parents worry about how many hours their children log on their digital device or TV each day.
-Another important consideration is that since the last semester (due to the COVID-19 issues), most of the rules around kids’ screen time have evaporated as schools and other educational organizations have closed.
+Another important consideration is that since 2020 (due to the COVID-19 issues), most of the rules around kids’ screen time have evaporated as schools and other educational organizations have closed.

 But before lockdown, most of the children were already using internet-connected devices throughout the day for several purposes – playing online games, studying, interacting with friends, entertainment, etc. And as it is noted, in the age of pandemic, they are being used even more.
 Thus, for most mums and dads, the idea of having a screen addiction is a scary one, especially when it could be really negative for your child's development.